jonmat/ScholarshipTemplate/README.md

 # ScholarshipTemplate
-Spreadsheet for estimating scholarship grants
+Spreadsheet for estimating scholarship grants that are adjusted to be a percent of the expected yearly costs of college.
+Allowing for the grant amount to keep pace with inflation.
 ## Instructions
-* Under the Starting, or initial values, column:
+* Set up the following Beginning initial values:
-  * Enter the starting date
+  * Enter the <B>Start Year</B>
-  * Enter the starting Endowment amount
+  * Enter the <B>Starting Scholarship Investment</B> endowment amount
-  * Enter the Estimated Yearly costs for college, tuition and expenses.
+  * Enter the <B>Estimated Yearly Costs</B> for college, tuition and expenses.
-  * Enter the % amount to grant for the scholarship, based off of Yearly costs.
+  * Enter the <B>Percent of Yearly Costs to Grant</B> amount--used to calculate the amount to grant for the scholarship, a percent derived from the Estimated Yearly Costs.
-  * Enter Guestimates for return on investment % year over year, and for yearly costs collget increase.
+  * Enter Guestimates for % investment returns year over year, and for % yearly costs will increase by.
   * Optionally determine the rounding of the scholarship, initally set to currently lower of nearest 500.

 ## Once a year, on the year's row, update the actual amounts obtained.